Antares84/Gift-Card-Killer/README.md

 # Gift-Card-Killer
 A Filter List for PiHole / Hosts!

-I dunno what to put here on this read me.

-Uhh- Hello World!
+This list will add domains that are spam/fake gift card generators to your black list on PiHole or Hosts file.